 If you have a sole proprietorship or sole trader business type then you’ll be forced to register your personal information with the Utah Division of Corporations and Commercial Code who will then list the information on their website and the public record.
 So anyone (including hackers) can access your personal information this way.

 But if you choose to form an LLC in Utah, you have the option to keep your personal details off the public record.

 To do this, you simply need to hire an LLC formation service.
 The LLC formation service will register their details with the Utah Division of Corporations and Commercial Code to be put on the public record, rather than your own.
 It’s a win-win situation for LLC owners because they can maintain ownership of their LLCs while also keeping their information safe.

-There is one advantage to forming an LLC that is most plain when comparing LLC taxation to the taxation of corporations.
-When you own a corporation, you’re subject to what is known as “double taxation”.
+One advantage to forming an LLC is most plain when comparing LLC taxation to the taxation of corporations.
+When you own a corporation, you’re subject to what is known as “double taxation.”

 Here is how taxation for LLCs works.
 The profits are taxed at company rates (not corporate rates) and then dispersed to LLC members in the form of personal income (not dividends) which is later subject to personal income tax.
 So, LLC profits aren’t taxed as many times or as steeply as corporate profits.